-One of the advantages of a farmer-owned cooperative is the tax treatment for patronage sourced earnings; income generated by the cooperative is taxed only one time.
+In general, cooperatives are not taxed on patronage income to the extent that income is distributed to members as patronage distributions in a timely manner.
+As such, in general, patronage income distributed to members is taxed only one time - at the member level.
 This increases the amount of earnings that can be distributed as they are not reduced by income tax expense at the cooperative level.
-Members pay income tax on cooperative earnings only if earnings are distributed as a qualified patronage.
+Members pay income tax on cooperative earnings only if earnings are distributed (generally in the form of cash).

-YOU SHOULD CONSULT YOUR TAX ADVISOR IF YOU HAVE ANY QUESTIONS REGARDING THE FEDERAL, STATE OR LOCAL INCOME TAX CONSEQUENCES OF THE RECEIPT OF PATRONAGE DISTRIBUTIONS.
+YOU SHOULD CONSULT YOUR TAX ADVISOR IF YOU HAVE ANY QUESTIONS REGARDING THE FEDERAL, STATE, OR LOCAL INCOME TAX CONSEQUENCES OF THE RECEIPT OF PATRONAGE DISTRIBUTIONS.